Forbrig/encryption_diffie_hellman/source/cesar/readme.md

 * Change the message that you want to encrypt in **/test/test1.txt**.
 * You can have a look at the encrypted message in **/test/out1.txt**.
 * The **key** (an integer) for caerser is inserted manually via terminal.
+* Breaker try to breake the encrypted message in **/test/out1.txt**.

+### Breaker

+* The breaker is a brute force algorithm that try the 256 keys possibilities (number of chars in _ascii_).
+For each possibilitie it break words by space and see if there is a word that match equaly in **dictionaty.dat**.

 ## Authors